UK government plans to revamp holiday pay calculation for part-year workers

-Very large companies with annual taxable profits over £20 million in an accounting period are required to pay corporation tax instalments four months earlier.
+Very large companies with annual taxable profits over £20m in an accounting period are required to pay corporation tax instalments four months earlier.

 Each UK company which is a member of a group must file its own tax return and pay its own corporation tax.
 There is no system of consolidated return filing.
 However, a loss-making company can surrender its losses to another company of the group to reduce the corporation tax liability of that company.
-Where the losses of the group exceed £5 million there is a restriction on the amount of losses that can be carried forward.
+Where the losses of the group exceed £5m there is a restriction on the amount of losses that can be carried forward.
 Affected groups can only use carried forward losses against up to 50% of their profits.

-The rate of corporation tax is 19%.
+The rate of corporation tax is 19%, but will rise to 25% from April 2023.
 The corporation tax computation starts with the profits shown in the annual accounts which have been filed at Companies House.

 Taxable profits for corporation tax include: